How did the Arts Wellbeing Collective start?

 Then, Entertainment Assist and Victoria University’s report, Working in the Australian Entertainment Industry: Final Report (van den Eynde, Fisher & Sonn, 2016) was released.
-The report engaged with entertainment industry workers from across the sector – from performers to producers, dancers to directors, and a wide variety of production and technical roles.
+The report engaged with entertainment industry workers from across the sector – from performers to producers, dancers to directors, and a wide variety of management, production and technical roles.
 It uncovered startling statistics.

 Of the entertainment industry workers surveyed:

 - 15.2% experienced symptoms of moderate to severe depression, and

 - 44% experienced symptoms of moderate to severe anxiety.

 With indicators of poor mental health so prevalent across all roles, there was an urgent need to create industry-wide positive systemic cultural change.

 Recognising that the need was whole-of-industry, Arts Centre Melbourne sought funding to trial a response, and engaged an Advisory Group of experienced industry professionals.
 This lead to the Pilot Program of the Arts Wellbeing Collective in 2017.